nongdenchet/BindingCollection/README.md

 # Binding-Collection
-Android Binding Collection with MVVM
+Android Binding Collection with MVVM and DiffUtil